Best internet providers for expats in the Netherlands 2026

 Temporary expats (1-2 years): Klik&Klaar is perfect (no installation, no commitment, cancel when leaving).

-Budget-conscious long-term expats: Check if Odido has fiber at your address via one of their partner networks (often cheaper than KPN direct).
+Budget-conscious long-term expats: Check if Odido has fibre at your address via one of their partner networks (often cheaper than KPN direct).

 Renters in temporary housing: Klik&Klaar avoids installation hassles with landlords.